Pre-Configured Proxies

 Tokenizing or Detokenizing

-In some situations, you may want to tokenize or detokenize data within a transform.
+In some situations, you may want to tokenize or detokenize data with Code Request Transform or Code Response Transform.
 In order to do this,

-property when creating your Proxy with the id
+set the application.id property when creating your Proxy with the id of an

 Application that has been granted the desired permissions.